craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 #### Ammunition (X)
 This is the Maximum Capacity of Ammunition for this Weapon.

 When you take an Attack with this Weapon, you spend one of this Weapon's Loaded Ammunition.
-If this Weapon's Loaded Ammunition is 0, you must Reload before you can Attack with this Weapon.
+If this Weapon's Loaded Ammunition is 0, you must Reload before you can make an Attack with this Weapon.

 ### Mundane Tags
 ### Specialized Tags